 Carbon Offsets Overview

 Carbon credits or offsets are like other forms of credit — they allow you to stretch beyond your current ability to “pay.”
 Say your company simply can’t avoid a certain amount of air travel.
 You can offset (pay for) the planetary cost of those flights by purchasing credits to fund a reforestation effort, for example, or a sustainable development project serving a vulnerable community.
+Carbon offset programs usually involve funding an activity that removes carbon dioxide and other greenhouse gasses from the atmosphere or preventing inevitable pollution from occurring.

-Offsets are a well-studied emissions reduction solution for Scopes 1 (your organization’s direct emissions) and 3 (indirect emissions from the supply/value chain that makes it possible for your organization to operate).
+Offsets are a well-studied emissions reduction solution for scopes 1 (your organization’s direct emissions) and 3 (indirect emissions from the supply/value chain that makes it possible for your organization to operate).
 Offsets are used primarily to address emissions that can’t be directly reduced by other solutions, and they should be viewed as a “band-aid” solution until better long-term emissions reduction technologies become available.

 Carbon Offsets Controversy